Doctors Note Logo

 Allergy medicine works well — but only when histamine-driven allergies are the true cause.

-If you're unsure what's behind your congestion, Ubie's free AI-powered Sinusitis symptom checker can help you identify whether sinusitis may be the cause and provide personalized guidance on next steps.
+If you're unsure what's behind your congestion, using an AI symptom checker can help you quickly identify possible causes and receive personalized guidance on your next steps.

 Most importantly, speak to a doctor if symptoms are persistent, worsening, or severe.
 A proper diagnosis makes treatment far more effective — and helps you avoid months of unnecessary discomfort.